The wonderful thing about food is that you get three votes a day. Every one of them has the potential to change the world.

-The new Urban Agriculture Consortium will support communities to upscale regenerative urban farming and food growing as part of an integrated, resilient, & just food system.
+The Urban Agriculture Consortium (UAC) supports people, communities and places to upscale regenerative urban and peri-urban farming and food growing as part of an integrated, resilient, & just food system.

-We will work with urban food producers, community food networks, universities & local authorities in 20 pilot towns and cities to see what will work in the wake of Covid-19, and to explore models which can be replicated elsewhere in the UK.
+Over the funding period we will work with food partnerships, food producers, community food networks, universities, and local and regional authorities in 20 pilot towns and cities to see what will work in the wake of Covid-19, and to explore models and processes which could be replicated elsewhere in the UK.

-We will contribute to a greater strategic understanding of how to support urban food growing, as well as providing immediate, practical benefits such as skills-sharing, business enterprise support, and policy support for practitioners & local authorities & other key stakeholders.
+We will contribute to a greater strategic understanding of how to support urban food growing, as well as providing tangible, practical benefits such as skill-sharing, project development, enterprise support and policy support for practitioners, government bodies and other key stakeholders.

 “This is a valuable and timely intervention: food security in Britain has been shown to be under threat from unsustainable global supply chains.
 At the same time there has been a huge upsurge in interest in growing food with many new urban growers starting since the Covid lockdown began.Jeremy Iles, heading up the Urban Agriculture Consortium

 “Urban agriculture offers many environmental, sustainability, community, and well-being benefits, but faces specific challenges: new approaches to land access & security, new procurement policies and new financial models are needed”.